gcmaximus/ctf-writeups/byuctf2024/web/random/README.md

 # Solution
 1. Find the APP_SECRET using current time.
 Run `getsecret.py` to get JWT token to be authenticated

 2. Pass in `/etc/passwd` as filename argument in the GET /api/file API.
-This will show the home directory (which is a random string) for the user, wheree the flag is stored.
+This will show the home directory (which is a random string) for the user, where the flag is stored.

 ```
 ctf:x:1000:1000::/439f4860b2c8e9cc50bf2e5dca2e442f:/bin/sh